Volume comparison theorem with respect to sigma-2 curvature: Volume comparison with respect to curvature

-Now we need to state Berger-Palais slice theorem, this theorem suggests that one can define a local slice $\mathcal{S}_{\bar{g}}$ which is a set of equivalent classes of metrics near $\bar{g}$ modulo diffeomorphisms:
+Now we need to state Ebin-Palais slice theorem \cite{E}, this theorem suggests that one can define a local slice $\mathcal{S}_{\bar{g}}$ which is a set of equivalent classes of metrics near $\bar{g}$ modulo diffeomorphisms.